Pasta Production and Technology Course

 REGISTRATION DEADLINE is Monday, April 8th, 2019

-For your course fee, you will receive access to materials from lectures and laboratory demonstrations, refreshments during scheduled breaks and one luncheon.
+For your course fee, you will receive access to materials from lectures and laboratory demonstrations.
+Lunches will be provided, as will refreshments during scheduled breaks.
 Hotel rooms and other meals ARE NOT included.

 Cancellations received after Monday, April 8th, 2019, will be assessed a 10% service fee.